Naoise: Mythic biography

 Conchobar sent messengers to tell him of Deirdre's appearance twice more.
 Then he spoke to Tréndorn saying "do you know who killed my father (and three brothers)?" - Tréndhorn replied it was Naisi - then Conchobar sent him report on Deirdre's appearance.
 As he spied through a window he was spotted, and Naisi threw a chess piece at him so well he lost an eye - he returned to Conchobar and told him "The woman whose form and feature are loveliest in the world is there, and Naisi would be king of the world if she were left to him."
 Conchobar became enraged and ordered an assault on the Red Branch house.

-A the house Conchobar and his men, and the Naisi and his exchanged words, then fighting began.
+At the house Conchobar and his men, and the Naisi and his exchanged words, then fighting began.
 Buinne slew many of Conchobar's men, but Conchobar asked his price, and bribed him with land, and he deserted his companions.
 The Illann came forth and killed many of Conchobar's men, and would not take a bribe like his brother.
 Conchobar asked for his own son Fiacha, born on the same night as Illann.
 He gave Fiacha his arms, but after a hard fight, Illann won.
 Conchobar's shield made a great sound when its wielder was in distress, and Conall son of Amargin heard it, thinking Conchobar was in need, and came - seeing the scene of the battle he took his spear (Culghlas) and killed Illann.
 Wounded, Illann asked who had done it, and told them he was there to guard Naisi and his brothers - on hearing this Conall was sorry, and killed Fiacha in revenge.
 Illann called Naisi to the fight, then died.

 Ardan defended the Red Branch house on the first night, slaying many; the next night Ainle defended; on the third night Naisi defended, also killing many attackers.
 The three then formed a shield around Deirdre, and leapt outside the walls of Emain.
-Concobar told his druid Cathbad to put an enchantment on the escapees, stating that if he did so he would not harm the.
+Concobar told his druid Cathbad to put an enchantment on the escapees, stating that if he did so he would not harm them.
 Cathad conjured water to prevent them.
 Concobar then called for someone to kill Naisi but none from Ulster would.
 However one Maine Red-hand from Norway, whose father and brothers had been killed by Naisi, was willing to do the beheading.

 Ardan said he should die first, as the youngest, but Ainle offered himself; Naisi gave his exceptional sword, which was from Manannán mac Lir himself, to Maine, and Maine killed all three with it, in one blow.
 Deirdre kissed her dead husband and drank his blood, and sang a long lament.
 She then flung herself into Naisi's grave and died.